Hydrocodone is an opioid painkiller that is used to treat moderate-to-severe pain.

 Why Should I Detox?

-To get free from hydrocodone addiction, you’re going to have to go through a detox process.
+To get free from a hydrocodone addiction, you’re going to have to go through a detox process.
 This means that your body will go through some changes as it gets used to not having the pain medication.
-The brain gets used to the pain pills, so when they are absent, it produces withdrawal effects such as are mentioned above.
+The brain gets used to the pain pills, so when they are absent, it produces withdrawal effects, such as are mentioned above.

 The good news is that withdrawal doesn’t last forever, and once you’re through it, you’ll be well on your way to long-lasting freedom from hydrocodone addiction.